goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 ### A heuristic explanation

 A useful model of what's happening is to turn back to the autoregressive state.
 In a nutshell, because Transformers have an explicit cache of all prior tokens, they have an **inductive bias to pay attention to individual tokens**.<d-footnote>To be precise, though, while the first layer sees individual tokens, token boundaries then get blurred in later layers as each sequence position can represent some combination of all tokens before it.
-This is meant to be an intuitive heuristic that I believe is useful, not a mechanistic explanation.</d-footnote>
+This is meant to be an intuitive heuristic, not a mechanistic explanation.</d-footnote>
 Or, perhaps more succinctly:

 > The **inductive bias** of soft attention is **hard attention**.